hydrocort/midcareerswitcherapp/README.md

 ## Future Enhancements

 - User authentication
+- Saving questions and responses to favourites
 - Multiple resume management
 - Export reports as PDF
 - Compare multiple job applications
 - Custom question creation
 - Progress tracking and analytics
 - Mobile app version

+## Customizing Resume Interview Coach Settings

+The application offers extensive customization options to tailor the experience to your needs.
+You can:

+- **Change OpenAI Models**: Switch between `gpt-4o`, `gpt-4o-mini`, or `gpt-3.5-turbo` to balance quality and cost
+- **Customize Voice**: Select different ElevenLabs voices or use your own cloned voice
+- **Adjust Model Parameters**: Fine-tune temperature, max tokens, and other LLM settings
+- **Modify Prompts**: Customize evaluation criteria and question generation prompts
+- **Configure Database**: Change storage location or switch database providers
+- **Tune Performance**: Optimize for speed or cost reduction
+- **Customize UI**: Change colors, fonts, and styling

+For detailed instructions on all customization options, see **[CONFIGURATION.md](CONFIGURATION.md)**.

 ## License